swxben/crispin/README.md

 4. Open a console and cd to `%DESKTOP%\fop-x.xx\lib\`
 5. Run: `..\..\<path to ikvm>\bin\ikvmc -out:fop-x.xx.dll *.jar ..\build\fop.jar`

-A number of warnings and errors will come up, hopefully they can be ignored and the new `fop-x.xx.dll` file will be created in `<ikvm>\bin\`.
+A number of warnings and errors will come up, hopefully they can be ignored and the new `fop-x.xx.dll` file will be created in the current folder.
 Copy the DLL to the `swxben.reporting/lib` folder and update the FOP reference to the new assembly.
 Note that the IKVM version used to create the FOP assembly needs to match the IKVM version used by `swxben.reporting`.

 ## Licenses